joeyyax/fwt-basinscout/craft-cms/README.md

 # Or if using DDEV
 ddev exec php craft migrate/up

+**Note**: If you encounter issues with Matrix field creation during migration, ensure you're using the latest consolidated migration files.
+The consolidated migrations properly handle Matrix field creation with entry types.
 ```

 This will create all the BasinScout fields and sections in Craft CMS.